-- The port MUST be connectable to a USB host that has a standard type-A or type -C USB port. - The port SHOULD use micro-A, micro-AB or type-C USB form factor.
-Existing and new Android devices are STRONGLY RECOMMENDED to meet these requirements so they will be able to upgrade to the future platform releases. - The port SHOULD be centered in the middle of an edge.
-Device implementations SHOULD either locate the port on the bottom of the device (according to natural orientation) or enable software screen rotation for all apps (including home screen), so that the display draws correctly when the device is oriented with the port at bottom.
+- The port MUST be connectable to a USB host that has a standard type-A or type-C USB port. - The port SHOULD use micro-B, micro-AB or Type-C USB form factor.
+Existing and new Android devices are STRONGLY RECOMMENDED to meet these requirements so they will be able to upgrade to the future platform releases. - The port SHOULD be located on the bottom of the device (according to natural orientation) or enable software screen rotation for all apps (including home screen), so that the display draws correctly when the device is oriented with the port at bottom.
 Existing and new Android devices are STRONGLY RECOMMENDED to meet these requirements so they will be able to upgrade to future platform releases. - It MUST allow a USB host connected with the Android device to access the contents of the shared storage volume using either USB mass storage or Media Transfer Protocol. - It SHOULD implement the Android Open Accessory (AOA) API and specification as documented in the Android SDK documentation, and if it is an Android Handheld device it MUST implement the AOA API.
-Device implementations implementing the AOA specification: - MUST declare support for the hardware feature android.hardware.usb.accessory [Resources, 118]. - MUST implement the USB audio class as documented in the Android SDK documentation [Resources, 119]. - And also the USB mass storage class, MUST include the string "android" at the end of the interface description iInterface string of the USB mass storage - It SHOULD implement support to draw 1.5 A current during HS chirp and traffic as specified in the USB battery charging specification [Resources, 120].
-Existing and new Android devices are STRONGLY RECOMMENDED to meet these requirements so they will be able to upgrade to the future platform releases. - The value of iSerialNumber in USB standard device descriptor MUST be equal to the value of android.os.Build.SERIAL.
+Device implementations implementing the AOA specification: - MUST declare support for the hardware feature android.hardware.usb.accessory. - MUST implement the USB audio class as documented in the Android SDK documentation. - The USB mass storage class MUST include the string "android" at the end of the interface description iInterface string of the USB mass storage - It SHOULD implement support to draw 1.5 A current during HS chirp and traffic as specified in the USB Battery Charging specification, revision 1.2.
+Existing and new Android devices are STRONGLY RECOMMENDED to meet these requirements so they will be able to upgrade to the future platform releases. - Type-C devices MUST detect 1.5A and 3.0A chargers per the Type-C resistor standard and it must detect changes in the advertisement. - Type-C devices also supporting USB host mode are STRONGLY RECOMMENDED to support Power Delivery for data and power role swapping. - Type-C devices SHOULD support Power Delivery for high-voltage charging and support for Alternate Modes such as display out. - The value of iSerialNumber in USB standard device descriptor MUST be equal to the value of android.os.Build.SERIAL. - Type-C devices are STRONGLY RECOMMENDED to not support proprietary charging methods that modify Vbus voltage beyond default levels, or alter sink/source roles as such may result in interoperability issues with the chargers or devices that support the standard